MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-vm-no-booting-due-HP-issue.md

 **Applies to:** :heavy_check_mark: Linux VMs

 When migrating or downsizing a Linux Virtual Machine (VM) to Azure, you might encounter issues where the VM doesn't boot properly.
-This issue can be caused by an incorrect configuration of HugePages, leading to memory allocation problems.
+An incorrect configuration of HugePages can cause this issue, leading to memory allocation problems.

 ## Prerequisites